simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 - Validations are shattered across the entire template making it a lot of work and less dynamic.
 - They can leverage RxJS a lot more by combining observables, using `debounceTime()`, `switchMap()`, etc...

-When watching 2 talks from [Ward Bell](https://twitter.com/wardbell){:target="_blank"} at ngConf and reading articles from [Tim De Schryver](https://timdeschryver.dev/blog/a-practical-guide-to-angular-template-driven-forms){:target="_blank"} and talking with[Jeffrey Bosch](https://twitter.com/jefiozie){:target="_blank"}, I started to realize that I had to take a closer look at template-driven forms and re-evaluate how I deal with forms today.
+When watching 2 talks from [Ward Bell](https://twitter.com/wardbell){:target="_blank"} at ngConf and reading articles from [Tim De Schryver](https://timdeschryver.dev/blog/a-practical-guide-to-angular-template-driven-forms){:target="_blank"} and talking with [Jeffrey Bosch](https://twitter.com/jefiozie){:target="_blank"}, I started to realize that I had to take a closer look at template-driven forms and re-evaluate how I deal with forms today.

 After doing tons and tons of research, and deciding to update some major applications to template-driven forms for a big client of mine, I have to admit that switching back to template-driven forms made forms fun again.